peplin/arduino.mk/README.md

 You can adjust the same variables as described by Martin for `Arduino.mk`, but point to an MPIDE installation (which includes the chipKIT toolchain) instead of the Arduino IDE.

-## Dependencies

-The board feature detection script (`ard-parse-boards`) is a Perl script that depends on the YAML Perl module.
-You can manually specify all of the values it is used to fill in if you don't want to install that, but on Ubuntu it's pretty
-easy:

-    $ sudo apt-get install libyaml-perl